nusenu/ContactInfo-Information-Sharing-Specification/README.md

 - increased descriptor size and directory traffic

-The contactinfo field size could potentially grow because of this specification.
+The ContactInfo field size could potentially grow because of this specification.
 This is mitigated by directory data compression and diffs available since Tor version 0.3.1.

 - ContactInfo size constraints